Geography at Bedford Drive Primary School

 Year 3

-During the summer term, Year 3 have looked at Mountains of the World.
+Year 3 have looked at Mountains of the World.
 We built on our prior knowledge of famous landmarks and identified famous mountain ranges around the world.
 Children looked at how a mountain can be formed with the use of tectonic plates.
 We looked at fold, volcanic and dome mountains.
 We then labelled these mountains identifying parts such as peak, plateau and valley.
 Building upon our map work, children we about to read spot heights and contour lines.
 We then looked at these on maps understanding how to identify steepness and gradient.

 Year 4